ankit-gaur/Data-Analysis/Potato-Market-Analysis/README.md

-# Potato Market Price Analysis and Forecasting
+# Potato Market Price Analysis

 The project aims to analyse the dynamics of potato prices in India for whole year.